Zwarte Piet: Notable events during the 21st century

 Beginning in the 2010s, communities and various organizations across the Netherlands and elsewhere gradually began using either the traditional version of Zwarte Piet in celebrations or variations, most commonly the sooty version.
 Some included both.
 These decisions resulted in protests and violent incidents involving pro-Piet demonstrators (those who endorse the traditional version of the character) and anti-Piet demonstrators (those who endorse a revised version of the character or doing away with him altogether).

 In 2015, the Bijenkorf department store chain opted to replace holiday displays featuring Zwarte Piet with a golden-skinned version instead.
 Elsewhere, one in three Dutch primary schools announced plans to alter the character's appearance in their celebrations.
 Nickelodeon in the Netherlands also decided to use a racially mixed group of actors to portray Piet in their holiday broadcasts instead of white people wearing dark makeup.
 RTL Nederland made a similar decision in the autumn of 2016 and replaced the characters with actors with soot on their faces.

 However, in 2018, several members of a production crew refused to work on Dutch broadcaster NTR's nationally televised celebration because of a decision to alter the character.
 Several Dutch entertainers have also continued to use the traditional version of the character.
 Among them are the singers Leon Krijgsman and Herman van Doorn who released songs promoted with music videos featuring Piets played by white actors.

 In November 2017, a group of anti-Piet demonstrators were prevented from attending a demonstration during a nationally televised celebration in the town of Dokkum after their vehicles were blocked on the A7 motorway by pro-Piet demonstrators, 34 of whom were later charged and found guilty of obstructing traffic.
 During intocht celebrations throughout November 2018, violent incidents took place in the cities and towns of Nijmegen, The Hague, Leeuwarden, Den Helder, Rotterdam, and elsewhere.
 In Eindhoven, anti-Piet demonstrators were surrounded by an estimated group of 250 people described as "football hooligans" who attacked them with eggs and shouted racist insults.
 A similar protest in Tilburg led to the arrest of 44 proPiet demonstrators.
+Dutch comedian and political commentator Arjen Lubach covered the controversies surrounding the character and these incidents during a 2017 segment on his television program Zondag Met Lubach.